-Future studies of the solar nebula evolution with detailed gas-ice chemistry, growth, dynamics of the solids, gravitational collapse, and formation of asteroids from pebbles are needed to understand better the feasibility of our approach using lowered initial volatile concentrations.
-In particular, for the innermost region ${\lesssim \SI{5}{au}}$, more detailed and precise calculations are needed to get a more reasonable assumption for the volatile content of the source material of carbonaceous chondrites' parent bodies.
+Future studies of the solar nebula evolution with detailed gas-ice chemistry, growth, dynamics of the solids, gravitational collapse, and formation of asteroids from pebbles are needed to better constrain the original composition in organics in the carbonaceous chondrite parent bodies.

 \citet{Pearce2016} found that the FT synthesis was the dominant mechanism to form nucleobases in planetesimals.
 This has changed here as the initial concentrations of \ce{CO} and \ce{H2} involved in FT synthesis were reduced more than for \ce{HCN} and formaldehyde involved in NC synthesis (see Table~\ref{tab:init_concs}), making now the NC synthesis the dominating mechanism for producing nucleobases in planetesimals.
-Nevertheless, the uncertainty of the exact amount of volatile content mentioned above has to be kept in mind, possibly relaxing this new constraint on the dominating synthesis mechanism.
 Still, FT and NC synthesis both contribute significantly.